-Fish respond to predators by doubling growth rate
+UW-Madison: fish respond to predator attack by doubling growth rate

 MADISON - Scientists have known for years that when some fish sense predators eating members of their species, they try to depart the scene of the crime and swim toward safer waters.
 This sensible behavior is exactly what evolution would be expected to produce.

 Now, a group at the University of Wisconsin-Madison has shown a second, equally sensible result of the evolutionary pressure called predation: faster growth among the surviving fish.